Does Trauma-Informed Yoga Actually Help with Anxiety?

 - It alters brain chemistry.
 Specific breathing protocols directly stimulate the vagus nerve, immediately suppressing cortisol and spiking GABA (the brain's natural calming chemical).

 - Savant Care integrates it completely.
-Because body-based medicine is critical for severe anxiety, we provide 1:1 telehealth yoga therapy alongside traditional psychiatric care at no extra cost.
+Because body-based medicine is critical for severe anxiety, we provide 1:1 telehealth Trauma-Informed Yoga alongside traditional psychiatric care at no extra cost.

 If you live with severe anxiety, you already know the frustration of being told to just relax.
 When your heart is pounding against your ribs while you are sitting perfectly still at your desk, logic doesn't help.
-The shallow breathing, the locked jaw, the heavy pressure sitting on your chest, these are not all in your head.
+The shallow breathing, the locked jaw and the heavy pressure sitting on your chest are not all in your head.
 They are the very real symptoms of a nervous system that has lost the ability to turn itself off.

-With the medical community finally embracing somatic (body-based) interventions, clinical yoga therapy has moved from wellness studios into psychiatric care plans.
-But for patients exhausted by their own physiology, the question remains: Is this an actual medical treatment, or just another trend?
+With the medical community finally embracing somatic (body-based) interventions, clinical Trauma-Informed Yoga has moved from wellness studios into psychiatric care plans.
+But for patients exhausted by their own physiology, the question remains: Is this an actual medical treatment or just another trend?

-The clinical consensus is clear: targeted yoga therapy is one of the most effective tools we have for regulating a severely anxious nervous system.
+The clinical consensus is clear: targeted Trauma-Informed Yoga is one of the most effective tools we have for regulating a severely anxious nervous system.

 How Anxiety Affects You